EcoTrain/WM_doc/docs/presentation/history/intro.md

 The user can also add new widgets or remove existing ones.

+To add diaries to your profile, there are 2 ways:

+- [x] diary constructor
+- [ ] Search in template database

 Widget **settings** are described in the corresponding [section](/docs/presentation/history/edit_diary)

 > The device of the diary widget is described in more detail in its [constructor](/docs/presentation/history/constructor_diary)